actions-marketplace-validations/ynab_pr-labeler-action/README.md

-# Github Action - PR Labeler
+# PR Labeler GitHub Action

 GitHub Action that labels a PR based on the source branch name prefix